svei00/blogCronicasVejerete-old/notes.md

 3:45:42 setSideBarData

 ** Recover the file.
 Test check the tailwind 3. issue.
 Look for the solution.
-Working with Document ifonmation
+Working with Document ifonmation.
+The issue was on the layout number check again in Sahand file.

 ## Notes
 * Whith this line // eslint-disable-next-line @typescript-eslint/ban-ts-comment you can ommit Eslint validations.